Close Menu

 The biggest downside of investing with a high rate of return is the risk involved.
 High-return investments tend to be more volatile, meaning they can go up and down quickly.
 This means that you could potentially lose a lot of money if the market takes a turn for the worse.

-READ ALSO: What is CDS and how to use it for credit default risk management?
+READ ALSO: What is an options contract and how to invest in them for leverage and risk management?

 Another potential downside is that high-return investments often require a larger initial investment.
 This can be a barrier for some investors, as they may not have the funds available to make such a large investment.